gravitational/teleport/rfd/0159-password-status.md

 ## Required Approvers

-- Engineering:
+- Engineering: (@zmb3 || @codingllama)
-- Security:
+- Security: @jentfoo
-- Product:
+- Product: @roraback

 ## What

 We want to improve the UX of our flows related to changing passwords and management of authentication devices (both MFA and passwordless).
 The following new features must be supported:

 - The user must be able to set password having only passwordless credentials configured.
-- We should do our best to visualize the status of user's password.
+- We should do our best to indicate which authentication methods a user has configured.
 Unfortunately, due to past design decisions, we will not be able to do it in every case; see the [Details](#details) section.

 ## Why

-We are promoting passwordless authentication and would like to make it a default in our cloud environments.
+We are [promoting passwordless authentication](https://github.com/gravitational/teleport/issues/19671) and would like to make it a default in our cloud environments.
 We need to decrease the UX friction and fill the missing gaps.

 ## Details